Justin Schultz: Pittsburgh Penguins

 Schultz returned to the Penguins for the 2016–17 season where he experienced a breakout campaign, setting career-highs in goals, assists, and points.
 He emerged as the top blue-liner for the Penguins due to star defenceman Letang being limited to only 41 games with various injuries.
 At the beginning of the season, Schultz immediately stepped back into the first power-play unit role where he averaged over 27 shot attempts per 60 minutes of power play time through five games.
 Although he had increased responsibilities, Schultz remained defensive partners with Cole.
 Between November 30 and December 9, the pair accumulated a total of 15 points between the two of them through five games.
 Schultz also maintained a five-game scoring streak, including three multi-point nights for a total of eight points.
 Through December, Schultz also became the lone defenseman on the Penguins power play unit, a role which he continued even after Letang returned to the lineup.
-By the end of December, Schultz, Crosty, and Malkin ranked as the NHL's top-three scorers for the month of December.
+By the end of December, Schultz, Crosby, and Malkin ranked as the NHL's top-three scorers for the month of December.

 As the season continued and Schultz stepped more into his new role, he averaged 19:15 of ice-time per game and had proven to be valuable to the team when 5-on-5 and shorthanded.
 By the mid-point of the season, Schultz ranked 7th among blueliners in scoring with 26 points and he ranked second best in the league with a plus-minus of +24.
 His scoring depth helped the Penguins rank fifth on the power play and second in goals per game.
 He had accumulated 39 points over 56 games before suffering a concussion during a game against the Winnipeg Jets on February 17.
 While Schultz, Letang, Trevor Daley, and Määttä were recovering from injuries, the Penguins added Ron Hainsey to help their depleted defence.
 Schultz eventually returned to the Penguins lineup for their Stadium Series against the Philadelphia Flyers after missing three games.
 As he was cautious following his injury, Schultz remained pointless in his first three games back before regaining his confidence and scoring five points in two games.
 His increased confidence and strong work ethic also earned him praise from teammates and coach Mike Sullivan.
 Schultz also credited his confidence for his increase in production, saying: "I have my confidence back.
 I needed a change of scenery and new environment.
 Luckily, I got a good opportunity to go elsewhere and try to get my game back on track.
 It worked out.
 I'm just trying to keep working hard and keep getting that confidence up."
 He finished the regular season with career-highs in goals (12), assists (39), points (51) and plus-minus (+27).
 His impressive regular season was recognized with numerous Norris Trophy votes as the NHL's Top Defenceman.